-The standard place to store pictures on your hard drive is My Documents => My Pictures.
+The standard place to store pictures on your hard drive is My Documents --> My Pictures.
 However, you could store them in any place you like, such as in a folder on the desktop called Photos.
-Wherever you store them, the key to good organization is to create and name folders to hold pictures by category, and possibly to re-name the pictures themselves.
+Wherever you store them, the key to good organization is to create and name sub-folders to hold pictures by category, and to re-name the pictures to reflect their origin.